 Fans of The Voice and America’s Got Talent are in mourning following the death of Nolan Neal.
-Nolan, who competed on season 15 of AGT and season 10 of The Voice, was found dead in his apartment in Nashville, his cousin, Dylan Seals, told TMZ.
+Nolan, who competed on season 15 of AGT and season 10 of The Voice, was found dead in his apartment in Nashville, his cousin, Dylan Seals, told TMZ on July 19, 2022.
 The musician was 41.
 Dylan said that Nolan lived with him for four months before the COVID-19 pandemic, and they spent their time “jamming out and making music” together.

-A cause of death wasn’t immediately made known at the time.
+The rising musician’s cause of death was revealed on Oct.
+17, 2022 as “acute combined drug toxicity,” according to Page Six.
+A spokesperson at the Davidson County Medical Examiner’s office told the publication morphine, methamphetamine, fentanyl, and acetyl fentanyl were found in his system and that his death was ruled an accident.
 As Nolan’s family, friends, and fans deal with the sudden loss, here’s what we know about this young star whose light was dimmed far too soon.

 Nolan Was From Music City

 “I was born in Nashville and moved to East Tennessee and raised there,” Nolan said in a 2020 interview with WBIR 10 News, and according to TV Overmind, his parents were both professional musicians.
 Nolan followed into the family business.
 His Facebook bio once reportedly stated that he “has written and performed alongside the likes of Rob Cavallo, Steve Thompson, Desmond Child, Shinedown, Saliva, Parmalee, Tonic, Alisan Porter, Aaron Gibson,” and many others.